-Oakwood is the only intact nineteenth century neighborhood in Raleigh.
-The neighborhood was built in the dense woods of Northeast Raleigh known as “Mordecai Grove” and sold off in parcels after the Civil War to individuals and developers such as Col. J. M. Heck, Richard Stanhope Pullen, W. C. and A. B. Stronach, and Thomas H. Briggs.
-The great variety of Victorian architectural styles represented in the neighborhood reflects the middle-class tastes of the business and political leaders of Raleigh for whom they were built, as well as the skill of local architects and builders. house
+Oakwood, the only intact nineteenth century neighborhood in Raleigh, was built in the dense woods of Northeast Raleigh known as “Mordecai Grove” and sold off in parcels after the Civil War to individuals and developers such as Col. J. M. Heck, Richard Stanhope Pullen, W. C. and A. B. Stronach, and Thomas H. Briggs.
+The variety of Victorian architectural styles represented in the neighborhood reflects the middle-class tastes of business and political leaders of Raleigh for whom the homes were built, as well as the skills of architects and builders.

-There are, other interesting features to watch for in a walk through the neighborhood.
-Low walls, sometimes of granite, on the property lines of many houses were used to demarcate the property Some of the homes still retain the blue porch ceilings to resemble the sky and, according to Southern folklore, to scare flies away.
+There are other interesting features to watch for in a walk through the neighborhood.
+Low walls, sometimes of granite, on the property lines of many houses were used to demarcate the property.
+Some of the homes still retain the blue porch ceilings to resemble the sky and, according to Southern folklore, to scare flies away.
 The transoms and sidelights seen often on the homes, were methods of lighting the hallways before electricity.
-Decorative and unusual vents in the attics were also a reflection of the individual tastes of Victorian homeowners. saved house
+Decorative and unusual vents in the attics were also a reflection of the individual tastes of Victorian homeowners.

-Oakwood is now one of Raleigh's tourist attractions.
-In recognition of Oakwood's importance as a valuable tangible reminder of Southern urban life during the 19th and 20th centuries, the neighborhood has been listed as an historic district in the National Register of Historic Places.
+Historic Oakwood is now one of Raleigh's tourist attractions.
+In recognition of Oakwood's importance as a valuable tangible reminder of Southern urban life during the 19th and 20th centuries, the neighborhood has been listed as a historic district in the National Register of Historic Places.

-The City of Raleigh designated Oakwood as its first “local historic district” in 1974 to ensure that the physical charm and special character of the neighborhood is maintained.
-As part of the “local historic district" designation, all exterior changes are subject to design review by the Raleigh Historic Districts Commission.
+In 1974, the City of Raleigh designated Oakwood as its first “local historic district” to ensure the physical charm and special character of the neighborhood is maintained.
+As part of the designation, all exterior changes to the homes are subject to design review by the Raleigh Historic Development Commission.